john-mwangi/llm-browser/README.md

 ## Features
 1. Allows you to save a list of frequently used prompts.
 2. Works with Ollama to bypass commmercial API rate limits.
-3. Sends an email of the results or alternatively, saves them locally.
+3. Sends an alert of the results or alternatively, saves them locally.

 ## Usage
 1. Create a python v3.11 virtual environment and install the requirements.